Where does the data come from in PeakGTO?

 What are the suit selector & Equity/EV buttons used for?

 Equity is the measure of the likelihood that you are to win the pot if the rest of the action is checked down.
-This button shows the overall range equity for the Out of Position or In Position player.
+This button shows the overall range equity for the Out-of-Position or In-Position player.
 This data is used to determine Range Advantage, a key mechanic for different strategies.
 One thing that you will commonly see is that when you have a large range advantage (meaning your equity is over 55%), you will be very aggressive in that spot with your betting frequency.

-EV buttons show your expected value of your range, or, how much of the pot on average will you win with your entire range on average.
-This number is in units of big blinds, and is related to equity, but takes into account the future actions of bets, raises, calls, folds, to calculate your pot-share in the hand.
-Let’s say that your equity is 50% and the pot is 6.1bb.
-If you were forced to check the pot down, your EV would be 3.05bb.
-Due to the future actions though, your EV may be 2.7bb or 3.5bb due to factors like position, range composition, board texture, etc. When your EV is higher than your equity % (in bbs), that means you will over-realize your equity, likely due to being in position, having a range or a nut advantage.
+Given future actions, though, your EV may be 2.7bb or 3.5bb, depending on factors like position, range composition, board texture, etc. When your EV is higher than your equity % (in bbs), that means you will over-realize your equity, likely due to being in position, having a range, or a nut advantage.
 When your EV is lower than your equity % (in bbs), that means you will under-realize your equity, likely due to being out of position, having a range disadvantage, or a nut advantage.

 What is EV-Loss (EVloss/100) and what does it mean?

-What is the PeakGTO ELO Score and how does it work?
+What is the PeakGTO ELO Score, and how does it work?

 Can I use PeakGTO during live or online games?